cosinekitty/astronomy/source/c/README.md

 <a name="astro_moon_quarter_t"></a>
 #### `astro_moon_quarter_t`

+**A lunar quarter event (new moon, first quarter, full moon, or third quarter) along with its date and time.**

 | Type | Member | Description |
 | ---- | ------ | ----------- |
 | `astro_status_t` | `status` |  ASTRO_SUCCESS if this struct is valid; otherwise an error code.  |